elephantscale/internet2-cloud-course-v2/labs/07-ml/ml-3-gpu.md

 ## Overview

-GPU is the 'workhorse' of compute intensive workloads.
-Here we will work through a few notebooks to see the impact of GPU
+GPU is the 'workhorse' of compute-intensive workloads.
+Here, we will work through a few notebooks to see the impact of GPU

 I have put together a repository of [Cool ML Demos](https://github.com/elephantscale/cool-ML-demos).
-The image section has good notebooks to test CPU
+The image section has good notebooks to test the CPU

 ---